 Katri Pynnöniemi has published widely on changes in the political system of Russia and on Russian foreign and security policy.
-Her current research deals with Russia’s strategic thinking, focusing in particular on narratives shaping public perception on Russia’s war against Ukraine, Russian military thought and analysis of military threats.
+Her current research deals with Russia’s strategic thinking, focusing in particular on deception as part of Russia’s strategy, evolution of Russian (military) thought on threats to Russian national security and the meaning of war in Russian strategy.
+The research offers insights on the political and ideological assumptions that underpin Russia’s approach to conflicts and security, for example, on the question of escalation and the initial period of war in Russian military thought.

 Viktor Lambin’s PhD research focuses on Russian Security Studies, particularly on the concept of "enemization" in Russian public discourse.
 Enemization refers to the state-led process of labeling and dehumanizing individuals, social groups, or external actors, turning them into perceived enemies and threats in the eyes of the Russian population.
 As Russia's foreign and domestic policies grow more militant, this enemy rhetoric intensifies, providing the regime with justification for harsh repression or aggressive foreign actions, such as the full-scale invasion of Ukraine.
 This research examines enemization at three key levels in Russian society: strategic security thinking, traditional mass media, and the pro-war segment of the Russian-language internet (Runet).